History of Abu Dhabi in Timeline

 In 1963, ADMA discovered the Lower Zakum oil field.

-In 1966 Dubai made its first oil discovery with the offshore Fateh oil field, which significantly impacted the emirate's early development.
+In 1966, Dubai made its first oil discovery with the offshore Fateh oil field, which significantly contributed to the emirate's early development.

 In 1967, the city of Abu Dhabi was planned under the guidance of Sheikh Zayed by Japanese architect Katsuhiko Takahashi initially for a population of 40,000.